jebotz/elv1/README.md

 a release yet.

 The `make-release-branch.py` script can also be run manually for testing.
-To do so set the environment variables `GITHUB_REPO` and `GITHUB_TOKEN` to the repo you want to run it on, and a personal access token respectively.
-There must be a file named `VERSION` containing a semver compatible version in the repo.
+To do so set the environment variables `REPO_NAME` and `GITHUB_TOKEN` to the repo you want to run it on (ghuser/repo), and a personal access token respectively.
+There must be a file named `VERSION` containing a semver compatible version at the top level of the repo.